architeuthidae/artiq/doc/manual/rtio.rst

 \

 RTIO buffers are finite, and can be filled up if input events are never collected.
-This produces a RTIO :ref:`overflow <rtio-overflows>` exception.
+Attempting to read an event from a buffer which has been overfilled throws a :ref:`RTIO overflow <rtio-overflows>` exception.

 .. note::
   It is not possible to provoke a :class:`~artiq.coredevice.exceptions.RTIOOverflow` on a RTIO output channel.
 While output buffers are also of finite size, the CPU will simply stall the submission of further events until there is once again space to do so.
-See :ref:`overflow <rtio-overflows>` for more details.
+See :ref:`rtio-overflows` for more details.

 .. _rtio-handover-synchronization: